-JACK'S recovery was slow.
-Queru-lously he demanded Ann's presence for long hours and the girl grew pale for long hours and the girl grew pale and thin under the strain of giving him the reassurance, the peace and happiness necessary to his recovery.
+I've given you back what you really want."
+Before Ann could answer, he turned away, unable to face the look of loving admiration in her eyes.
+ACK'S recovery was slow.
+Querulously he demanded Ann's presence for long hours and the girl grew pale and thin under the strain of giving him the reassurance, the peace and him the reassurance, the peace and happiness necessary to his recovery.
 Jerry made one appeal to her to forget her engagement, but she listened to him with a controlled, averted face.
 "I promised," she said woodenly.
 "He's never had anything to believe in.
 If I fail him now, you know what it will do to him.
-I'm goknow what it will do to him.
-I'm going through with it."
+I'm go-ing through with it."
 There she was wrong.
 She had not reckoned with the discarded Julie, with Julie's vast distaste for a quiet exit from Belmore, or with the little hidden streak of sweetness in Julie which made her realize that Jerry would never find happiness if Ann were lost to him.
 A strange, dangerous, confused, troubled girl, Julie.
 But Jerry had reason to remember her kindly all of his life.
-Julie waited until Jack was completely well before she made a move.
+Julie waited until Jack was completely well before she made a move. pletely well before she made a move.
 Then, with the forthright coolness of a girl who will have her own way, she asked him, bluntly, to marry her.
-Jack was speechless with astonishment.
+Jack was speechless with astonish-ment.
 He had been madly in love with Julie, before he met Ann and Julie had never treated him with more than teasing scorn.
 "Ann doesn't love you, and you know it," announced Julie flatly.
 "Be-